There are a number of good Wordpress plug-ins out there for creating and managing forms.

 - Fluent just has more baked right into the core product, so there’s less need for add-ons.

 - The guys behind Fluent Forms also have other plug-ins that fill some feature gaps.
 For instance, their Ninja Tables plug-ins works with Fluent Forms to do much of what GravityView can do.
-They've got their own Signature add-on.
-They also have their own PDF generator which will generate PDFs using Fluent Forms input.
-Oh, and that PDF add-on is free.
+They’ve got their own Signature add-on.
+They also have their own PDF generator which will generate PDFs u sing Fluent Forms input.

 Depending on your specific needs, you may find Gravity Forms offers more options.
 However, Fluent Forms have most of the same capabilities in different ways.

 The answer here is simple: WP Fluent Forms is a far better deal than Gravity Forms.

 - Basic – $59/year.
 Only 1 site and only the basic add-ons.

 - Pro – $159/year.
 3 sites and more add-ons.

 - Elite $259/year.
 The unlimited option.
 You get everything and can use on unlimited sites.

 WP Fluent Forms is an “everything included” license.
 The different price options are only for the number of sites you can use it on, but you get all the capabilities and add-ons no matter what you do.